 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that enables those who are self-employed to save a percentage of their net business profits.
-Contributions are strictly employer contributions an employer, so, as a self-employed individual, you (the employee) would not be able to contribute more than the 25% you (the employer) allocate.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-SEP IRAs may be ideal for businesses that experience cycles of high revenue and low revenue.
-Unlike other plans, SEP IRAs are free of expensive setup or ongoing fees.
+Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that permits entrepreneurs to set aside a portion of their self-employment income.
+Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions above the 25% you (the employer) allocate.
+If you have employees, it's required to contribute the same amount for them as you do for yourself.
+You may choose to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+A SEP IRA is a good option for companies with periods of inconsistent earnings.
+Compared to other retirement options, SEP IRAs don’t have costly startup or administrative fees.

 - 25% of compensation, or